Corentin-Mzr/Platformer-SFML/README.md

 #### Brick Tiles

 - [x] Brick tiles are given the 'Brick' Animation
-- [ ] When a brick tile collides with a bullet, or is hit by a player from below:
+- [x] When a brick tile collides with a bullet, or is hit by a player from below:
-  - [ ] Its animation should change to 'Explosion' (non-repeat)
+  - [x] Its animation should change to 'Explosion' (non-repeat) **when a bullet hits the brick, or change to 'Debris' (non-repeat) when the player hit the brick from below**
-  - [ ] Non-repeating animation entities are destroyed when hasEnded() is true
+  - [x] Non-repeating animation entities are destroyed when hasEnded() is true
-  - [ ] Its CBoundingBox component should be removed
+  - [x] Its CBoundingBox component should be removed

 #### Question Tiles

 - [x] Question tiles are given the 'Question' Animation when created
-- [ ] When a Question tile is hit by a player from below, 2 things happen:
+- [x] When a Question tile is hit by a player from below, 2 things happen:
-  - [ ] A temporary lifespan entity with the 'Coin' animation should appear for 30 frames, 64 pixels above the location of the Question entity
+  - [x] A temporary lifespan entity with the 'Coin' animation should appear for 30 frames, 64 pixels above the location of the Question entity
-  - [ ] The player cannot interact interact anymore with the Question tile (i.e. re-trigger the coin animation) by changing its Animation component
+  - [x] **The player cannot interact interact anymore with the Question tile (i.e. re-trigger the coin animation) by changing its Animation component**

 ### GUI